tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 Now, let's play and see how Defender reacts in terms of alerting.<br />
 As previously introduced, we will not test all Kubernetes Goat scenarios for various reasons:

-1. Some Kubernetes Goat scenarios relies on Docker engine, while AKS relies on containerd (which avoids mandatory root privileges for containers, behind other benefits)
+1. Some Kubernetes Goat scenarios rely on Docker engine, while AKS use containerd directly (which avoids mandatory root privileges for containers, behind other benefits)
 2. Some scenarios are 'inner-network' specific: cross-namespace requests for instance should be tackled with Network Policies such as Calico or Azure CNI.
 It is not the idea to cover this here, and Defender for Cloud has no way to know what is an authorized applicative flow inside the cluster or not.
-3. Some scenario are related to NodePort, however AKS managed clusters are usually exposed by LoadBalancer service rather than NodePort.
+3. Some scenario are related to [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/), however AKS managed clusters are usually exposed by LoadBalancer service rather than NodePort.
 MDC detects exposure of various sensitive applications using LoadBalancer services.
 4. One scenario has for purpose to investigate the inner layers of a container to find crypto mining commands but the job itself is not doing any crypto mining.
 So while Defender can detect crypto mining activities, it would not be relevant in this context.
 5. Some scenarios would not be spotted: example of the secrets in container images discussed in previous section.
 <br />
 Details about all the scenarios of the Kubernetes Goat can be found [here](https://madhuakula.com/kubernetes-goat/about.html#:~:text=Kubernetes%20Goat%20is%20designed%20to%20be%20an%20intentionally,production%20environment%20or%20alongside%20any%20sensitive%20cluster%20resources.).
 <br />
-We will not expand too much on the details here, for the sake of your not falling asleep, but also because Madhu desceibes already everything you should know in his documentation, and in some good videos such as Defcon talks.
+We will not expand too much on the details here, for the sake of limiting the length of this article, but also because Madhu desceibes already everything you should know in his documentation, and in some good videos such as Defcon talks.
 The idea is not to spoil solutions but try to capture the flag by yourself if you want to leverage his work!
 <br />
 Here are the scenarios we will test using Kubernetes Goat setup and see how Defender reacts to that:
-- Abusing pod and senstive volume mount: Leveraging scenario 2 of Kubernetes Goat, Docker in Docker, to trigger code execution on the pod
+- Abusing pod and senstive volume mount: leveraging scenario 2 of Kubernetes Goat, which has remote code execution weakness, to trigger code execution on the pod
-- Abusing pod and complete host volume mount: Leveraging scenario 4 of Kubernetes Goat, escaping to the host, to triger code execution on the pod and the node
+- Abusing pod and complete host volume mount: leveraging scenario 4 of Kubernetes Goat, escaping to the host, to triger code execution on the pod and the node this time
-- Targeting Kube API: Leveraging scenario 16. and try to play with Kubernetes API and abusing known Kubernetes service accounts threat vectors
+- Targeting Kube API: Leveraging scenario 16 and try to play with Kubernetes API and abusing known Kubernetes service accounts threat vectors
 - Deploying in the kube-system namespace
 - Creating a privileged role